 - 1 ounce apple cider vinegar (1500 mg acetic acid)

 - No vinegar (placebo)

 After the 12 weeks were over, researchers saw some very interesting results.
 Those consuming vinegar had the following health benefits:

 - lower body fat

 - reduced visceral body fat

 - lower triglyceride levels

 All these effects were significantly better than the placebo group (which did not drink ACV).
 How much ACV did they drink?
 Not much.
 The amounts ranged from 1/2 tablespoon to 1 tablespoon per day.

 While the weight loss was significant, it came to about 2.5 to 4 pounds more than those who did not consume vinegar.
 While this may not seem like much, it's important to remember the people did not change their diet or exercise any differently.

-While the reduced calorie diet did lower body weight (no suprise) those who also consumed 2 tablespoons of apple cider vinegar a day lost even more weight.
+While the reduced-calorie diet did lower body weight (no surprise) those who also consumed 2 tablespoons of apple cider vinegar a day lost even more weight.